viditpandey/to-do-list/README.md

 # to-do-list
-built upon latest versions of react-starter project and using @metrial-ui library and used react16 hooks basic To get started,
+built upon latest versions of react-starter project and using @material-ui library and used react16 hooks basic To get started,
 1) clone the repo
 2) do "npm install"